Note

 Access Confirmation of Support Agreement

-This form confirms the feasibility of your proposed visit and the hosting facility’s commitment to supporting it.
-It must be completed by the hosting facility via the Google Form linked above.
+This form confirms the feasibility of your proposed visit and the host's commitment to supporting it.
+It must be completed by the host via the Google Form linked above.
 Please ensure your host receives the link and submits the form in a timely manner.

 (completed by the applicant)